 President & CEO

 As the Coronavirus (COVID-19) crisis has so deeply impacted our community, the Hudson-Webber Foundation wanted to express our concern and hope for the continued health and safety of all of you who are our grantee partners, our colleagues, and our friends.
-We are writing to both share resources targeted to nonprofits impacted by the spread of COVID-19 and to invite you to get in touch with us about how this unprecedented experience is affecting you and the communities you serve.
+We are writing to share how the Foundation has changed our work and responded to support our grantees and the Detroit community.

 Foundation staff are working remotely, conducting all business electronically and telephonically.
 Please know that we are equipped to conduct all business activities without disruption.
 If you have questions related to your grant such as information about payments, reporting, or other activities, including whether grant obligations can be modified in light of unforeseen hardship, please contact us and we will respond promptly.